wearemiew/yml-change-webook-trigger/README.md

 - **Intelligent Change Detection**: Accurately identifies which YML files have been modified in both `push` and `pull_request` events
 - **Webhook Automation**: Extracts webhook URLs from YML files and triggers them automatically
+- **Detailed Reporting**: Generates a summary report of triggered webhooks and their execution status
 - **Flexible Configuration**: Works with customizable options to fit your specific workflow requirements
 - **Seamless Integration**: Easily incorporate into any GitHub workflow that relies on YML configuration